-Applications are now open for entry in October 2018
+Applications are now closed for entry in October 2018

 The Master of Science in Statistical Science offers a broad high-level training in applied and computational statistics, statistical machine learning, and the fundamental principles of statistical inference.
 Training is delivered through mathematically demanding lectures and problems classes, hands-on practical sessions in the computer laboratory, report writing and dissertation supervision.
 You will have around three months to work on your dissertation with guidance from your supervisor.

 You will be assessed on your performance in written examinations around May, through your work in the assessed practical problems set during the year, and by the quality and depth of your dissertation.

 The content and delivery of the course was revised for the 2016/2017 academic year.
 There is now more emphasis on computational statistics and statistical machine learning, more opportunity for students to take courses from the MMath Mathematics and Statistics degree, and enhanced class support.
 The assessment structure remains the same as in previous years.

 Students take four, or exceptionally five, courses each term.
 Three courses each term are core courses and students must complete the practical sessions in these courses.

 The options available will vary from year to year.
 The core courses available each year may also vary.
 In 2017-18 the core courses are:

 In 2017-18 the options are: